+Australia's unique animals are a major drawcard for international visitors; and many zoos in Australia are among the world's best.
 Australia has both public and private zoos.
 Some Australian zoos showcase exotic species such as big cats and elephants; while others focus on Australian native animals and birds.
 Zoos and wildlife sanctuaries in Australia undertake vital environmental education and research for the conservation of endangered animals.
 Many zoos in Australia hold special events, 'behind the scenes' tours and overnight stays which include close encounters with the animals.
 Here is where to see koalas, kangaroos, wombats and Australia's other amazing animals.

 Australian Capital Territory

 The National Zoo and Aquarium on the outskirts of Canberra is Australia's only combined zoo and aquarium.
 It exhibits a wide variety of both Australian native and exotic animals and Australian marine life.
 There are daily talks by animal keepers, behind-the-scenes tours and times when visitors can handfeed the animals.
 See the collection of some of Australia's largest reptiles at the Canberra Reptile Zoo and Australian Reptile Centre at Nicholls, around 20 minutes’ from Canberra.